 Riders commence with a sizable hill that spreads the field whilst leading you through some awe inspiring tall timber forest to the top (and bottom) of the famed Red Carpet single track descent.
-NEW for 2015 are the inclusion of the incredibly popular west Forrest trails with all 50km riders enjoying trails 4, 5 and 6 including the incredible Follow the Dog berm run.
+After its popular inclsuion in the 2015 race, the event will include the incredible West Forrest trails with all 50km riders enjoying trails 4, 5 and 6 including the incredible Follow the Dog berm run.

 Riders will pass race HQ at the football ground at the 33km pt and then head into the extensive Yaugher trails for another blast around many of the region’s best trails with a few other changes made to improve the course for everyone.
 Then it’s back to the footy ground and the celebrate race down the finish chute and the end of another phenominal Giant Shorty 50km.

 Click here to download a map of the course

 Start / finish: Forrest Football Ground